-Skills, Not The Degree Will Shape The Destiny Of Our Industries: LG Sinha
+Skills, not the degree will shape the destiny of our industries: LG Sinha

-SRINAGAR, July 18: “Skills and not the degree will shape the destiny of our industries,” said Jammu and Kashmir Lieutenant Governor Manoj Sinha on Thursday.
+Srinagar, July 18: “Skills and not the degree will shape the destiny of our industries,” said Lieutenant Governor Manoj Sinha on Thursday.

 The Lt Governor Sinha said this during the inauguration of the Kashmir College of Engineering and Technology at Ranbirgarh here.